- Rules of debate at meetings

 - d.
 Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
 The public’s exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public’s exclusion.

 - g.
 Only one person is permitted to speak at a time.
-If more than one person wants to speak, the Chairman of the meeting shall direct the order of speaking.
+If more than one person wants to speak, the Chairperson of the meeting shall direct the order of speaking.

 - h.
 Photographing, recording, broadcasting or transmitting the proceedings of a meeting by any means is not permitted without the Council’s prior written consent.